DivyaRajurkar/python/README.md

-Here's how you can structure your README with clickable links for easy navigation.
-This uses Markdown's anchor links to create sections that users can jump to:
 # Python Basics

 Welcome to the Python basics guide!
 This document covers fundamental Python concepts such as comments, variables, data types, and strings.